 - Setting limits on residence hall room occupancy.
 Occupancy for each residence hall room is limited for the fall and spring semesters.
 This occupancy includes no more than one additional student per resident of the room (e.g., for a single room in 162 and Jones, the resident can host one other person).

 - Requiring face coverings.
 Students, faculty, and staff are required to wear face coverings upon entry to all SAIC buildings, public areas, and shared spaces, including in all common areas of our residence halls.
 Students do not have to wear face coverings in their individual rooms unless someone who does not live in that room is present.

 - Facilitating back-to-school quarantine.
 Students who are required to quarantine by the CDPH or the CDC may move in early, between August 15-20.
 Each student will be provided a space on campus in which to quarantine (either in the residence hall or in a hotel).
 Students should plan to bring groceries with them and clothes for at least 14 days.
 Students may also use their meal plan as our food service provider will be delivering up to two meals a day to rooms.
 Students should try to arrive by August 18, however, we know that not all students will be able to do this.
 Faculty will be flexible if a student is unable to physically attend classes for the first few days due to the quarantine requirement.
 The CDPH Travel Order is updated frequently and we recommend you check this each week to determine if there are any changes to the quarantine requirement.
 For more information please review our Back-to-School Quarantine Handout.

 For additional information and next steps for residence life, see our FAQs below and the Residence Life Move-in page.

-We look forward to seeing you in our community this fall as we come together to live, learn, and make.
+We look forward to seeing you in our community this year as we come together to live, learn, and make.
 Please do not hesitate to contact email@example.com if you have any questions.